Garage Door Bounces When Closing: Causes, Troubleshooting & Fixes

 Call a garage door technician if you notice:

-* Electrical issues
+* Electrical issuesGarage Door Openers

-* Limit adjustments don’t resolve the issue
+* Limit adjustments don’t resolve the issueBy

-* Door jerks violently during operation
+* Door jerks violently during operationAdmin

 * Loose cables or springs

-* Loud popping sounds
+* Loud popping soundsJuly 5, 2025

-* Door feels heavy or off-balance
+* Door feels heavy or off-balance0 Comments

-A professional inspection ensures safe and effective repair.
+A professional inspection ensures safe and effective repair.For those unexpected moments when troubleshooting feels overwhelming, our guide to

-1 Waterford Ct, Bundall QLD 4217
+1 Waterford Ct, Bundall QLD 4217* Regular cleaning prevents dust-related sensor failures

-What a Technician Will Check
+What a Technician Will CheckUnderstanding Garage Door Sensor Functionality

-* Sensor alignment and voltage
+* Sensor alignment and voltage<

 * Limit switch calibration